dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

 Regardless of the implementation, the output of this step shall follow the Chunked Graph Data Format as we will describe next.

+.. _guide-distributed-prep-chunk:
 Chunked Graph Data Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After step.1, the graph data will be chunked into multiple data files so that
+After step.1, the graph data can be chunked into multiple data files so that
-each piece could be loaded to CPU RAM easily.
+each piece can be loaded to CPU RAM easily.
 As an example, we have chunked
 the MAG240M-LSC graph into 2 parts, creating a data folder as follows:

 .. code-block:: none

     /mydata/MAG240M-LSC_chunked/
-      |-- meta.json                # metadata json file
+      |-- metadata.json            # metadata json file
       |-- edges/                   # stores edge ID data
       |  |-- writes-part1.csv
       |  |-- writes-part2.csv